SamuelSabasNayo/py_app/README.md

 # py_app
-This is a project for learning python.
+This is a project for learning python.....🌶  🎭 🖊